semework/semework/README.md

 ### You can now:

-* upload data and see 8 plots (as tested using just numeric data i.e. the Iris data provided here)
+* upload data and see 10 plots (as tested using just numeric data i.e. the Iris data provided here)
 * the first few are simple data explorations, they are then followed by one RF analysis (showing variable importance for your target variable).
-RF is show in both bar graphs and wordcloud
+RF   is shown in both bar graphs and wordcloud
+* predictions of your target variable and associated accuracies are also provided in figures 9 & 10
 * dropdown boxes and data size slider work,  and you can see them changing plots

 ## Due to intricacies of the analyis, these are left to do: